kjhealy/kieranhealy.hugo/content/blog/two-revolutions.markdown

 revolution, of course.
 But still, these tools really have revolutionized the availability and practice of data analysis and scientific computing generally.
-They continue to do so, too, as people work to make them better at everything from slurping up data from the web to presenting it there.
+They continue to do so, too, as people work to make them better at everything from slurping up data on the web to presenting it there.
 These tools mostly work by gluing together separate, specialized widgets into a reproducible workflow.
-They are are "bitty" or granular because the process of data analysis is that way as well.
-They do much less to hide the operating system layer---instead they often directly mesh with it---and they also presuppose a working knowledge of the file system underpinning the organization of the things the researcher is working with or creating, from data files to code to figures and final papers.
+They are "bitty" or granular because the process of data analysis is that way as well.
+They do much less to hide the operating system layer---instead they often directly mesh with it---and they also presuppose a working knowledge of the file system underpinning the organization of the things the researcher is using or creating, from data files to code to figures and final papers.

 The tension is that, increasingly, people who come in to the world of